Studying in Australia

 Your learning environment

-By choosing to study in Australia, you will join hundreds of thousands of students from Australia and all over the world; including many from your home country who are discovering new friends and opportunities in this beautiful country.
+By choosing to study in Australia, you will join hundreds of thousands of students from Australia and all over the world, including many from your home country who are discovering new friends and opportunities in this beautiful country.
 You will work closely with classmates, instructors, and other faculty; collaboration is a key part of our students’ successes.
 And in many cases, you can gain practical and hands-on training in the industry in which you are studying.
 This combination of teamwork, shared learning, and industry focus will provide you with a leading-edge for your further studies and career.

 Australia: A research-intensive country

 Australia has a long and proud tradition of world-class research and development that has benefited millions around the world.
-From the discovery of penicillin in 1945 and the discovery of acquired immunological tolerance in 1960, through to observations which led to the discovery of the Accelerating Universe in 2011.
+From the discovery of penicillin in 1945 and of acquired immunological tolerance in 1960, through to observations which led to the discovery of the Accelerating Universe in 2011.
 Australia has a proud record of contributing to the benefits of the world:

 • Through Backing Australia’s Ability initiative, A$2.9 billion will be invested over the next five years to fund research that will stimulate economic and scientific innovation.